swei5/michigan_notes/EECS-485/19 Scaling II - Dynamic Pages.md

 ### Containerization
 Virtualization isn't all pretty.
 One key issue is that it could have high overhead and a slow start.
 The solution to this is **containerization** - sharing OS with its binaries and libraries.

 Container includes application code and dependencies, but does **NOT** include the OS.
+It is an abstraction of the OS.

 ![[Pasted image 20231120222826.png]]

+To use a container we need to install **container runtime**.
 An example of this is **Docker**.
-We can install container runtime, create docker image by copying our application `app` to container and configuring it to execute server by `docker build`, and finally run it by `docker run app`.
+Then, we would create docker image by copying our application `app` to container and configure it to execute server by `docker build`, and finally run it by `docker run app`.

 To integrate this with our previous round robin DNS and load balancing implementation: